Leaving College Employment

 You can also elect to continue your Health Care Reimbursement Account through COBRA for the remainder of the calendar year.
 Eligible expenses must be incurred prior to or on your termination date.
 It is important to understand that should you elect COBRA, your monthly contributions will be made on an after-tax basis.
 With this in mind, if you have enough receipts to allow you to claim the funds already deducted from your pay prior to your termination date, you may decide not to elect COBRA continuation coverage.
 If, however, you anticipate difficulty in claiming funds already withdrawn from your pay and you anticipate future expenses within that same calendar year, this may be a way to extend the period of time during which you may incur eligible expenses.

 You have up to 60 days from your termination date to elect COBRA for your Health Care Reimbursement Account.
-If the election form is completed and returned to Human Resources within the 60 day window, your coverage is reinstated retroactively to the date it ended.
-If elected, monthly billing information will be sent to you by the College.
+If the election form is completed and returned to the College's Cobra administrator within the 60 day window, your coverage is reinstated retroactively to the date it ended.
+If elected, monthly billing information will be sent to you by the College's Cobra administrator.

 COBRA applies only to "health plans" (including medical, dental, vision, and medical reimbursement account plans).
 It does not apply to your Dependent Care Reimbursement Account.
 For a Dependent Care Reimbursement Account, however, you can continue to submit daycare expenses incurred during the remainder of the calendar year.

 Coverage for Basic and Supplemental Life insurance ends on your termination date.
 You can apply to continue both the basic and supplemental life insurance plans, including any dependent supplemental life insurance coverage, by porting them as term life coverage or by converting the coverage to a whole life policy – a cash value policy.
-To be eligible, you must complete and return the appropriate application (including the completed employer section) directly to Aetna along with the first payment within 31 days of your termination of employment.
-The portability and conversion applications, along with Aetna’s rate sheet are listed below.
-You may also call Aetna’s Life Customer Service Center to apply by phone (within 31 days) at 1-877-503-3448.
+To be eligible, you must complete and return the appropriate application (including the completed employer section) directly to the Hartford along with the first payment within 31 days of your termination of employment.
+The portability and conversion application can be found below.
+You may also call the Hartford's Life Customer Service Center to apply by phone (within 31 days) at 1-877-320-0484.

 To request completion of the employer section of the application, please contact Mary Cote in Human Resources at (207) 725-3033 or firstname.lastname@example.org.
-For questions about how to complete the application or for verification of the rates, please contact Aetna at 1-877-503-3448.
+For questions about how to complete the application or for verification of the rates, please contact The Hartford at 1-877-320-0484.

-Once your employment has ended, you may decide to leave the funds where they are or you may decide to transfer the funds (then or at a future date) possibly to an IRA or to your future employer’s retirement plan (if allowed by their plan).
+Once your employment has ended, you may decide to leave the funds where they are (please see the important information below regarding the 401(a) plan) or you may decide to transfer the funds out of the plan keeping them tax-deferred.
+For example, you could initiate a rollover to an IRA or to your future employer’s retirement plan (if allowed by their plan).
 You may also decide to withdraw part or all of the funds as cash, although you would be required to pay taxes on the withdrawal and a penalty for early withdrawal if applicable.

-To discuss your options and/or to initiate a transfer/withdrawal, please contact the appropriate retirement carrier listed above for the associated paperwork.
-When the paperwork is complete, please forward it to Human Resources to verify that your employment with the College has ended.
+To discuss your options and/or to initiate a transfer/withdrawal, please contact the appropriate retirment carrier listed above for the associated paperwork.

 There is no cash value to any accrued but unused sick time.
-You may decide to donate half of your remaining sick time balance to the Support Staff Emergency Sick Time Bank at the time of your termination of employment.
+You may decide to donate half of your remaining sick time balance to the Support Staff Emergency Sick Time Bank at the time of your termination of employment by contacting Mary Cote in Human Resources.

 Policy: An employee who leaves College employment, having completed at least fifteen years of continuous service in a regular position after reaching age 40 (and attaining age 55) is considered a retiree of the College and eligible to participate in the retiree medical offerings outlined below.
 We recommend that individuals who are considering retirement arrange a meeting with Human Resources to review benefit plans.
 Retirees who will be age 65+ at the time of retirement or cover a spouse age 65+ are advised to confirm their retirement date with Human Resources 2 to 3 months in advance.